-A summary of highlights for the first quarter is as follows:
+A summary of highlights for the first half is as follows:

-- Revenues decreased 1.7% to \$581.8 million. - Comparable company sales decreased 7.9%. - J.Crew revenues decreased 5.2% to \$508.7 million. - Madewell revenues increased 32.6% to \$61.9 million. - We recorded non-cash impairment losses of \$533 million, as a result of write downs of (i) goodwill of \$341 million, (ii) intangible assets of \$190 million, and (iii) certain leasehold improvements of \$2 million. - We opened five J.Crew retail stores, three J.Crew factory stores, and two Madewell stores.
-We closed two J.Crew retail stores.
+- Revenues decreased 3.6% to \$1,175.5 million, with comparable company sales down 9.7% - J.Crew revenues decreased 7.5% to \$1,015.3 million, with comparable J.Crew sales down 11.5% - Madewell revenues increased 26.6% to \$129.8 million, with comparable Madewell sales up 9.7% - We recorded non-cash impairment losses of \$534 million, primarily a result of write downs of goodwill and the intangible asset related to the J.Crew trade name. - We opened five J.Crew retail stores, eight J.Crew factory stores (including one J.Crew Mercantile store), and four Madewell stores.
+We closed two J.Crew retail stores. - We initiated a workforce reduction as part of a cost reduction program in June 2015.
+We incurred a pre-tax charge of \$4.5 million for severance and related costs.
+We anticipate annualized pre-tax savings of payroll and related costs of approximately \$17 million.